 3. Division of assets is up to the partners

 There are no legal guidelines to govern the terms of live-in relationships.
+This remains one of the starkest committed relationships vs marriage differences.
 Our laws haven’t been amended to keep up the changing times, and courts are for now addressing disputes between cohabitating couples on a case-on-case basis.

 Should you and your partner decide to end the relationship, the division of assets will have to be done through the mutual consent of both parties.
 In case of a dispute or deadlock, you can seek legal recourse.
 This is considered one of the key disadvantages of live-in relationships.